FelixNoessler/FelixNoessler/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on food chain modelling with differential equations in my master thesis
+- 🔭 I’m currently working on food chain modelling with differential equations during my master thesis

 <!--
 **FelixNoessler/FelixNoessler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.